⏱️ Overview

 Share PDFs of your group's set of 5 papers on Slack in the #literature-review-lab channel.

 The seventh paper in your collection should be about a similar topic as your template paper, but should not cite the original template paper.
 (It's OK if this seventh paper cites one or more of the 5 citing papers you found in Part 2 of the lab.)
-You can use any of the above literature search tools (Google Scholar, Semantic Scholar, Elicit) or others to track down this last paper.
+You can use any of the above literature search tools (Google Scholar, Semantic Scholar, GenAI) or others to track down this last paper.
 Your paper should have the following properties:

 use a similar experimental paradigm Share a PDF of this last paper in the #literature-review-lab channel on Slack.